shikhason/DataAnayst_Project/README.md

 Task:-Acted as a  data analyst to develop 3 dashboard
 1. Call Centre Trends
-2. Customer Retention
+2. Customer Retention: Services each customer has signed up for:phone--> multiple lines -->internet -->online security -->online backup -->device protection -->tech support -->streaming TV and movies
+   #IMPORTANT FACTORS FORMING A GENERAL TREND AMONGST THE ATTRITED CUSTOMERS ARE AS FOLLOWS:-
+   *Customer account information: how long as a customer -->contract -->payment method -->paperless biling -->monthly charges-->total charges
+   --> number of tickets opened in the categories administrative and technical
-3. KPI in Diversity and Inclusion for an organisation.
+4. KPI in Diversity and Inclusion for an organisation.

+To publish the findings based on data analysis.
+*For analyzing the data,various factors affecting the business(i,e) should be listed out.

 Understanding requirements:-